 - It can share de-identified data for any purpose

-- You can update/remove your information via Apple ID or use the Privacy Contact Form.
+- You can easily correct/remove your information via Apple ID on Apple's privacy portal

 "Apple Watch, the heart rate sensor and its data and included Apple Watch apps are not medical devices and are intended for fitness purposes only.
 They are not designed or intended for use in the diagnosis of disease or other conditions, or in the cure, mitigation, treatment, or prevention of disease."